microsoft/Windows-driver-samples/thermal/simsensor/README.md

     samplefwlink: http://go.microsoft.com/fwlink/p/?LinkId=617991
 --->

-# SimSensor: Simulated Temperature Sensor Sample Driver
+# SimSensor - Simulated Temperature Sensor Sample Driver

 This sample is a driver for a simulated temperature sensor device.